SFBdragon/talc/talc/README.md

 - Add out-of-the-box support for more systems
 - Allow for integrating with a backing allocator & (deferred) freeing of unused memory (e.g. better integration with mmap/paging)

+Update: All of this is currently in the works.
+No guarantees on when it will be done, but significant progress has been made.

 ## Changelog

 #### v4.4.1